wy-wu/DD_RD_BHM/README.md

   *Note: Three scenarios are evaluated; see the manuscript for details.*

 - **example3.R**
   A practical example script that demonstrates how to run the Bayesian Hierarchical Model (BHM) defined in `fully_bayesian_model.stan`.
-This example corresponds to Scenario 3.
+This example corresponds to Section 4.2 Scenario 3.

 - **fully_bayesian_model.stan**
   Stan code specifying the core Bayesian Hierarchical Model.